SiegeEngineers/aoe2map/README.md

 ## Changelog

+### 18.9.7

+- Added changelog field to maps.
+A changelog is displayed at the bottom of the map detail page if changelog text is available and/or if there are successive versions of the map (created via the 'Upload new version' functionality).

 ### 18.9.6

 - Links are now allowed in the description field.
 Use `[link text](https://example.org)` to create a link.